Triple-citizen Ndoema, aka The Global Girl, is a globetrotting model, actress and lifelong healthy living expert.

 HABITUALLY MISTAKEN FOR AND EMBRACED AS

-Voraciously Raw Vegan
+Voracious Raw Vegan

 I have three citizenships.
 Grew up between Central African Republic, France, Cameroon and Switzerland.
 I’ve lived in a dozen countries around the world.
 Garnered a handful of law degrees, worked for the United Nations, taught fashion at Parsons and wrote my preliminary PhD thesis on AIDS and Women’s Rights in Africa.
-Films are my next big adventure.

 Although there’s more to me than meets the eye, the visuals on this site will tell you more about me than a thousand words.